Curve

 Hints:

 “Common mistakes are to submit poetry, fiction, or hard copy submissions, which we do not accept.
-Unfamiliarity with the publication.
-Advice would be to become familiar with the publication and its sections before submitting.”
+Become familiar with the publication and its sections before submitting, and pitch the editor via email first.”

 Welcomes New Writers: Yes